ApiLogicServer/ApiLogicProject/readme.md

 __1. Load your API Logic Server Project__

-To access this GitHub project with Codespaces, [__open this page in a new window__](https://github.com/ApiLogicServer/ApiLogicServer-Explore):
+To access this GitHub project with Codespaces, [__open this page in a new window__](https://github.com/ApiLogicServer/ApiLogicServer-Explore), and follow the directions below:

 <figure><img src="https://github.com/valhuber/apilogicserver/wiki/images/git-codespaces/open-org-on-codespaces.png?raw=true"></figure>